-Moving offices is often a sign of success for a business.
+Moving offices usually stands out as a sign of success for a business.
 As young companies mature and expand, they outgrow their humble beginnings and require more space.
 Meanwhile, more established organizations might start opening satellite offices in new markets.

-However, there is no more crucial task than a seamless IT transition from the old office to the new.
+However, there remains no more crucial task than a seamless IT transition from the old office to the new.
 It’s an inconvenience if you don’t get all the office furniture set up in time.
-But failing to get your internet service set up in time is a potential work-stopper.
+But failing to get your internet service set up in time becomes a potential work-stopper.
 Few businesses can function properly without access to email and the internet.

 To help you prepare for success when moving offices, we talked to Tim Naughton of Capital Network Solutions.
 As Senior Project Manager for the Sacramento-based managed service provider, Naughton knows the office move process front and back.
 He offered his thoughts on the five technology-related tasks that every business should prioritize when moving offices.

 With so many moving pieces, it’s essential to start the process early.
 Naughton says that the minimum time required for the tech transition process is four to six weeks.
 “It’s the ISP that’s the long pole in the tent,” he says.
 “That’s probably the most critical driver.”